 How do you choose a supplier?

 We have trusted partnerships with our suppliers.
 Many of them do their own in-house testing for purity, and all provide us with official documentation of organic certifications and safety data sheets.
-Most importantly, we research and vet our suppliers for their own sustainability practices, ethical harvesting and sustainable growing.
+Most importantly, we research and vet our suppliers for their own sustainability practices.

 What is your philosophy on packaging?